RiceKrispies22/phytoncodingguide/loops.md

 # While Loops

 A while loop runs as long as a condition stays true.
-When the condition becomes false, the loop stops.
+When the condition/code turns false, the loop stops.

 ```python